 Subtle causes of in-flight fires

-6. Lithium Ion Batteries.
-Rechargeable lithium ion batteries are capable of overheating, leading to a process called thermal runaway, which can cause the sudden release of the contents of the battery as a flaming jet, heavy smoke, unburned hydrocarbons, or in some cases the battery can explode or rocket.
-Once one cell in a battery pack goes into thermal runaway, it produces enough heat to cause adjacent cells to go into thermal runaway.
+7. Lithium-Ion Batteries.
+Lithium-ion batteries are rechargeable batteries that are being installed in newer-design aircraft to power multiple systems or equipment, and these batteries are capable of overheating.
+This can lead to a process called TR [Thermal Runaway], which can cause the sudden release of the contents of the battery as a flaming jet, heavy smoke, or unburned hydrocarbons.
+In some cases, the battery can explode or rocket.
+Once one cell in a battery pack goes into TR, it produces enough heat to cause adjacent cells to go into TR.
 The resulting fire can flare repeatedly as each cell ruptures and releases its contents.

 3